How To Crochet A Granny Square Bag

 How to Place Colours in Crochet

-Every now and again it is worth checking to see that the spread of colour is even.
+Every now and again, it is worth checking to see that the spread of colour is even.
 I eyeball the colour layout for the granny squares, taking into consideration how colours look when they sit next to each other.
-I also make sure to know what I’ve got left in stash so that I don’t accidentally run out of a shade half way through.
-If you take a look at the picture above, you can see that the colours are evenly distriubted.
+I also make sure to know what I’ve got left in stash so that I don’t accidentally run out of a shade halfway through.
+If you take a look at the picture above, you can see that the colours are evenly distributed.

 Adding Handles to a Crochet Bag

-UK terms are used (a treble is a US dc)
+Note that UK terms are used (a UK treble is a US double crochet)

 2. Turn the work.
 Ch2, 1htr in each stitch along to the end.
 Turn.